-The neutral zone in football is an imaginary area of the field that is only used in dead ball situations, such as before the ball is snapped or kicked.
+The neutral zone in football is an imaginary area of the field that is only used in dead-ball situations, such as before the ball is snapped or kicked.
 The neutral zone separates the offense and defense and is present before every down.
-It runs the entire length of the field parallel to the end zones, and is the same width as the football.
-Each end of the neutral zone is made up of the line of scrimmage which restricts either the offense or defense.
+It runs the entire length of the field, parallel to the end zones, and is the same width as a football.
+In the middle of the neutral zone is the line of scrimmage which restricts either the offense or defense.

-In the NFL, the neutral zone is often referred to synonymously with the line of scrimmage because its width is so short.
-No players on either the offense or defense are allowed to enter the neutral zone before the ball is snapped, except for the center (C) on offense who is responsible for snapping the ball.
-On televised football games, the neutral zone or line of scrimmage is usually marked by an imaginary yellow or blue line.
+In the NFL, the neutral zone is often referred to synonymously with the line of scrimmage because its width is so narrow.
+The official width of the neutral zone is 11 inches or the exact length of an NFL football.
+No players on either the offense or defense are allowed to enter the neutral zone before the ball is snapped, except for the center (C) on offense, who is responsible for snapping the ball.
+On televised football games, the neutral zone or line of scrimmage is usually marked by an imaginary blue line.

 For kickoffs, some changes occur to the neutral zone.
 The width of the neutral zone increases to 10 yards in order to keep both teams separated, while the length remains the full length across the field.
 Only a kicker and holder are allowed to enter the neutral zone for kicking plays.
 Additionally, the kicking team may not touch the ball until it has crossed the neutral zone or a player on the opposing team has touched it.

 The neutral zone is a very important part of the field and has various rules and regulations.
-First, at the start of every down there must be at least 7 offensive players lined up on their side of the neutral zone (line of scrimmage) prior to the snap.
+At the start of every down, there must be exactly seven offensive players lined up on their side of the neutral zone (line of scrimmage) prior to the snap.
+Two of those players must be eligible receivers.
+Except for the snapper, no player may cross the plane of the neutral zone prior to the snap.